 Figure 4 gives an impression of the Page Cigarettes activity.
 It displays additional questions regarding the consumption of cigarettes.
 This page is layouted automatically by the electronic questionnaire application based on the specified process model, which includes the pages to be displayed (cf. Figure 3).
-Note, that the data elements are used to create the user interface, as they contain the actual text of the questions as well as the possible answers to be displayed (i.e., the answers among which the user may choose).
+Note that the user interface is created based on the data elements which contain the text of the questions as well as the possible answers to be displayed (i.e., the answers among which the user may choose).